 Modern double-breasted suits have a smaller overlap and more comfortable fabrics than the traditional variation.
 It means they can still look good unbuttoned when you are seated.

-Avoid shiny buttons and extravagant trimmings as they can make you look like more like an admiral, rather than a sophisticated businessman.
+Avoid shiny buttons and extravagant trimmings.
+They can make you look more like an admiral rather than a sophisticated businessman.

 An additional factor to watch out for is the size of the lapels.
 Oversized lapels are old-fashioned.
 For a modern look, smaller and more humble lapels are preferable.

 Remember, your double-breasted suit is already making a statement.
 It’s usually enough to pair it with a neutral, simple shirt and tie.

 One of the main benefits of the look is that it makes your shoulders appear wider.
 This is due to the peaked lapels, which create the illusion of broader shoulders.

 The buttons also create horizontal lines, which adds to the effect.
 Men who are already big or have broad shoulders can diminish the wide impact by altering the buttons’ position.

 Types of Double-Breasted Suits by Number of Buttons

 Double-breasted suits can be differentiated by the number of buttons they have.